Connect with us

 How To Identify a Fake Scholarship

-Fake Scholarships can come in different ways.
-If you come across a scholarship scheme with some suspicious Strategy be alert and be careful of such Scholarship scams.
+Fake Scholarships can be presented in different ways.
+If you encounter a scholarship scheme with a suspicious strategy, be alert and careful of such scholarship scams.

-If you are sure the Scholarship is fake report it.
-At times, a fake Scholarship stays for a very long time before it’s detected.
-Only a few persons are bold enough to report such issues even when they know they have been scammed.
+If you are sure the Scholarship is fake, report it.
+At times, a fake Scholarship can stay for a very long time before it’s detected.
+Only a few people are bold enough to report such issues, even when they know they have been scammed.

-It’s important you report such scams to save others from falling into their trap.
-Before you apply for any Scholarship take your time to go through their details properly.
+It’s important you report such scams to prevent others from falling into their traps.
+Before you apply for any Scholarship, take your time to go through the details properly.
 Below are some red flags to look out for.

 Common Scholarship scams to look out for